-A few steps away, the deer trail tapered off into thick huckleberry bushes and various brambles.
-Sighing, she pushed through the underbrush, cursing the twins once more, until she reached an extraordinarily large rock covered in moss, ferns, and patches of snow.
-Where had this boulder come from?
-She thought she knew every boulder and crag in Sorengaard Wood.
+An extraordinarily large rock covered in moss, ferns, and patches of snow swallowed up her vision.
+Where did this boulder come from?
+Surely, she knew every boulder and crag in Sorengaard Wood.

 Her fingers trailed over the decaying hewn logs.
 Had this cottage always been here?
 The girl cupped her eyes and pressed her nose to a dusty latticed window.
 Inside was dark—too dark to make out any objects.
 And unnaturally quiet too.
-Squaring her shoulders, she lifted her chin a notch and braved her way to the entry door.
+Squaring her shoulders, she lifted her chin a notch and braved her way to the door.
 A current of warm magic tingled up her arm when her fingers curled around the iron ring and pushed.
-The door creaked open without much resistance, as if someone were waiting for her, and the girl swallowed back her rising fear.
-But instead of running away, she checked over her shoulder for any moving objects.
-The forest was quiet.
+The door creaked open without much resistance, as if someone were waiting for her.
+The girl swallowed back her rising fear and checked over her shoulder for any movement.
+Around her, the forest was quiet.
 Worrying her bottom lip, the girl stepped into the interior shadows.

-Silky cobwebs fluttered with her movements.
+Silky cobwebs fluttered as she passed.
 Thick dust covered the floor and a small table.
 A broken chair rested against the far wall beside a stone hearth, the coals long cold.
 In a nearby corner, a large linen-draped object caught her eye.
 The girl tilted her head and blinked.
 Glittering gold peeked out from the lower edge of the moth-eaten cloth.
-Not a speck of dust collected on the protruding object either.
+Not one speck of dust had collected on the protruding object.
 Strange, but too wondrous to ignore.
-Worrying her bottom lip again, she tip-toed toward the cloth and pulled.
+Worrying her bottom lip again, she tiptoed forward and pulled the cloth away.

 Magic rushed through her body in waves of sunlit warmth.
 The old cloth fell to the ground and landed in a hushed thud by her feet, but she barely registered the sound.
-A mirror of sorts, made entirely of polished gold, leaned against the rotting wood untouched by time.
-She had seen a lot of precious gems and ores in her life.
-But never had she seen a mirror made of pure gold, nor one that hummed a melodious lullaby.
+A mirror of sorts, made entirely of polished gold, leaned against the rotting wood, untouched by time.
+Or what she thought was a mirror, for there was no silvered glass.
+She had seen many precious gems and ores in her life, but never had she seen a mirror made of pure gold, nor one that hummed a melodious lullaby.